 • you’re deployed outside of the continental US for more than 90 days.

-• Give your wireless service provider a copy of your military orders and explain why you need to cancel.
+Request the cancellation in writing, give your wireless service provider a copy of your military orders, and explain why you need to cancel.

 Life Events: